solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 For this instruction, use the Token Extensions Program as the `programId`, which functions as the "Metadata Program".
-Additionally, the Mint Account's address is used as the `metadata` argument to indicate that the Mint itself is the "Metadata Account".
+Additionally, the Mint Account's address is used as the `metadata` to indicate that the Mint itself is the "Metadata Account".

 ```js
 // Instruction to initialize Metadata Account data